Audit Committee (AC)

 - 4.1 All staff should not comment in any way on the status of the UOB Group's or Bank's current quarter's financials and operations nor allude to earning estimates, during the "quiet/blackout" periods.

-- 4.2 "Quiet/blackout" periods are one month before the announcement of the Group's full-year results and two weeks before each of the first-, second- and thirdquarter's results.
+- 4.2 "Quiet/blackout" periods are one month before the announcement of the Group's first-half and full-year results and two weeks before each of the first- and third-quarter's trading updates.

 5. Management's Communication with Investment Community

-- 5.1 Group CEO and/or such other person as authorised by him shall meet with investors and analysts on a regular basis and hold investor road shows or briefings, as appropriate.
+- 5.1 Group CEO and/or such other person as authorised by him shall meet with the investment community on a regular basis.

-- 5.2 The Group IR Division Head or his/her delegate(s) should be present either in person or by teleconference at all meetings with investors and analysts.
+- 5.2 The Group IR Division Head or his/her delegate(s) should be present either in person or by teleconference at all meetings with the investment community.

 - 5.3 Communications with the investment community by BUs shall only be through the Group IR Division and with the concurrence of the Group IR Division Head.
 Any request for meetings/teleconferences received by BUs directly from the investment community should be redirected to the Group IR Division for followup.
 Group IR Division shall keep a record of all meetings/teleconferences with the investment community on a Group level.